intelowlproject/IntelOwl/docs/source/Usage.md

 Playbooks are designed to be easy to share sequence of running Analyzers/Connectors on a particular kind of observable.

-If you want to avoid to re-select/re-configure a particular combiation of analyzers and connectors together every time, you should create a playbook out of it and use it instead.
+If you want to avoid to re-select/re-configure a particular combination of analyzers and connectors together every time, you should create a playbook out of it and use it instead.
 This is time saver.

 This is a feature introduced since IntelOwl v4.1.0!
 Please provide feedback about it!

 #### Playbooks List
-The following is the list of the available playbooks.
+The following is the list of the available pre-built playbooks.
 You can also navigate the same list via the

 - Graphical Interface: once your application is up and running, go to the "Plugins" section
 - [pyintelowl](https://github.com/intelowlproject/pyintelowl): `$ pyintelowl get-playbook-config`

-##### List
+##### List of pre-built playbooks
 * `FREE_TO_USE_ANALYZERS`: A playbook containing all free to use analyzers.

 #### Playbooks customization
-You can create new analyzers by adding a new entry in the `playbook_config.json` file.
-That is the only way to do that for now.
-We are planning to provide more easier way to add new playbooks in the future.
+You can create new playbooks by adding a new entry in the `playbook_config.json` file.

 The following are all the keys that you can leverage/change without touching the source code: